hmcts/sscs-cor-frontend/README.md

 Integrated environments include `preview` and `AAT`.
 Please note the following:

-- COH API is bootstrapped with an Online Hearing and question
 - real backend API service is used
-- real COH API service is used
 - by default preview is integrated with other services in AAT

 ### Smoke Tests